Letterfourie House: History

-Letterfourie House was built as a home for two bachelor brothers from the Gordon family to retire to upon their return to Scotland.
+Letterfourie House was built as a home for two brothers from the Gordon family to retire to upon their return to Scotland.
 James Gordon was a wine trader who had established himself in Madeira, and Alexander had been a Jacobite who had been forced to flee Scotland for a time following the Battle of Culloden.
 They commissioned Robert Adam to build the house; work started in 1772, and it was completed in 1773.
 It was the first house Adam built in Scotland after returning from his Grand Tour, and the Sir John Soane’s Museum holds his original designs for it.

 The Gordon brothers were staunchly Roman Catholic, and the house was built at a time when Catholics were not permitted to worship publicly, so the house was built to include a private chapel and accommodation for a priest.

+In 1778 Alexander Gordon married Helen, daughter of Alexander Russell of Montcoffer, and their eldest son inherited the estate.
+He assumed baronetcy of Gordon of Gordonstoun, which had been dormant.

 The reel The House of Letterfourie, also known as 'Lasses look behind you', by William Marshall of Fochabers, is named for the house.

 The house was designated as a Category A listed building in 1972.